raiesbo/shell-scripting/README.md

 #### Run commands in new bash shells:

-In case we want to invoke multiple bash terminals to run diferent functions at once, there is this solution:
+In case we want to invoke temporally multiple bash terminals to run different functions at once, there is this solution:

 ```shell
 bash --rcfile <(COMMAND_NAME)